Course - Bachelor's Thesis Political Science - POL2900

 Course content

-Through their work on their BA-thesis the students are supposed to study a specific subject of their own choosing based on one of the four subfields within political science - international relations, comparative politics, political behavior and/ or public policy and administration.
-Tutoring of the thesis will be given.
-Different courses relevant to the work on the thesis will be held, and some are compulsory and some are optional.
+Through their work on their BA-thesis the students are supposed to study a specific subject within one of the four subfields within political science - international relations, comparative politics, political behavior and/ or public policy and administration.
+Supervision of the thesis will be given.
+Both compulsory and optional courses relevant to the work on the thesis will be held.
 Finally, the students are trained through the writing and presentation of their own thesis to become familiar with the "scientific way of thinking".

 Learning outcome